rpgreview/papersandpaychecks/cow-orkers.md

 Starting Age: 15+3d4
 Profession Skills: Craft (alchemical)., Craft (writing)., Investigate., Knowledge (Philosophy)., Knowledge (General)., Language (various)., Craft (mechanical)., Craft (structural)., Insight

+Description: Older and wiser than most other in General Fantasy the Wizard is a profession both subtle and wise, meaning that they are weak and ignorant.
+Barely aware of which end of a sword is the pointy one, a wizard encapsulates much of the knowledge that is appropriate for the period, which means a very large book of many blank pages.
+This said, they do have the saving grace of at least knowing a few things about the world on account of the fact they can read and write, plus they have various magical abilities expressed as perks.
+Sometimes these even work, albeit not quite as intended.

 | Level | Wage     | Perks		|
 |-------|----------|--------------------|
 | 1	| $700     | Cantrips  		|